Battle of Tora Bora: Tora Bora "fortress"

+After the Soviet withdrawal in 1989, Osama bin Laden left Afghanistan.
+However, he returned in 1996 with his wives and children after being expelled from Sudan.
+Once back in Afghanistan, he began expanding his fortress and building base camps at higher elevations.
+Bin Laden took the time to intimately familiarize himself with the area, hiking for long periods with his sons and committing the geography to memory.

-Tora Bora was variously described by the Western media to be an impregnable cave fortress housing 2000 men complete with a hospital, a hydroelectric power plant, offices, a hotel, arms and ammunition stores, roads large enough to drive a tank into, and elaborate tunnel and ventilation systems.
-Both the British and American press published elaborate plans of the base.
+Tora Bora has been variously described by the Western media as an impregnable cave fortress housing 2000 men complete with a hospital, a hydroelectric power plant, offices, a hotel, arms and ammunition stores, roads large enough to drive a tank into, and elaborate tunnel and ventilation systems.
+Both the British and American press has published elaborate plans of the base.
 When presented with such plans in an NBC interview on Meet the Press, Donald Rumsfeld, the US Secretary of Defense, said, "This is serious business, there's not one of those, there are many of those".

 When Tora Bora was eventually captured by the U.S., British and Afghan troops, no traces of the supposed 'fortress' were found despite painstaking searches in the surrounding areas.
-Tora Bora turned out to be a system of small natural caves housing at most, 200 fighters.
-While arms and ammunition stores were found, there were no traces of the advanced facilities claimed to exist.
+Tora Bora turned out to be a system of small natural caves housing, at most, 200 fighters.
+While arms and ammunition stores were found, and while Soviet tanks had been driven into some of the caves, there were no traces of the advanced facilities claimed to exist.

 In an interview published by the Public Broadcasting Service, a Staff Sergeant from the U.S. Special Forces Operational Detachment Alpha (ODA) 572, who had been in the Battle of Tora Bora described the caves: